MusarrafAM/2-LFS---JavaScript-/README.md

 1 = Memory Creation phase.
 (Memory allocation for the variables and functions inside the global phase) pic 2 = phase 1

 2 = Code Execution Phase.
-(Assigning values to the variables and if ther is any function call(Function invoking) a brand new execution context will be created inside the code are, this new EC will also have 2 parts which are memory and code. so this new EC will go through the creation of the EC which involve 2 phases. after these 2 phases newly created entire Executon will be deleted. and the controll backs to the global EC)
+(Assigning values to the variables and if there is any function call(Function invoking) a brand new execution context will be created inside the code are, this new EC will also have 2 parts which are memory and code. so this new EC will go through the creation of the EC which involve 2 phases. after these 2 phases newly created entire Executon will be deleted. and the controll backs to the global EC)

 pic = phase 2.1
 pic = phase 2.2